website design sketch with watercolors

 In enterprise SEO, it’s important to track and measure a variety of success metrics in order to determine the effectiveness of your efforts.
 This can include things like organic traffic, keyword rankings, and conversion rates.
 It’s also important to track metrics that are specific to your business goals, such as revenue and return on investment (ROI).
 By tracking these metrics over time, you can see how your efforts are impacting your business goals and make adjustments accordingly.
 It’s also important to track your competition and compare your success metrics to theirs in order to gauge your progress.
 Overall, tracking and measuring success metrics is crucial for enterprise SEO in order to ensure that your efforts are effective and that you are meeting your business goals.

-Why is enterprise SEO important?
+Why is SEO important?

 Enterprise SEO is crucial for larger organizations because they encounter more complex SEO challenges such as the vast number of web pages on their site, the number of backlinks they have acquired, and the domain authority they have established.
 Since enterprise companies have great brand authority, they cannot undermine it by deleting or redirecting pages that have acquired backlinks and high page authority.
 Keeping content up to date and fresh is also crucial, and it becomes more challenging as the company grows larger.